 HOW TO REHEAT

 To warm, remove from fridge.
 Wrap slice(s) in a paper towel.
-Warm for 3 to 5 seconds in the microwave.

-You may also enjoy my Cream Cheese Pound Cake made with a yellow cake mix.
+Be sure to check out my Cream Cheese Pound Cake made with a yellow cake mix.

 Copy recipe link in the address bar and add it to their calculator.